Campus Improvement Plan

 Staff Recruitment and Retention Strengths

-- The school offers a robust system of training, coaching, and support to all teachers and staff.
+- Terrace's number of new teachers in the 25-26 school year is significantly lower than 24-25.
+The school offers a robust system of training, coaching, and support to all teachers and staff.

 - Ongoing team-building activities and staff celebrations are offered through out the school year